OpenMapper/tools_4_img_and_vid/snippets.md

+# This file containts some useful snippets
-# Get OpenGL version on Linux.
+### Get OpenGL version on Linux.
 `glxinfo | grep "OpenGL version"`